Yousef-Mush/Arabic_Article_Classification/README.md

 # ArabicArticleClass
-This is Arabic Article Classification using SANAD dataset
+This is Arabic Article Classification Project using SANAD dataset